gtheilman/KineticsProblems/README.md

 *   Do the math
 *   Go back and ask "Does the answer I got make sense?"

 While I was putting this together, I also incorporated some online calculators I put together a few years ago (these are the "Sandbox" tools.
-The idea behind these was to give students an opportunity to play with equations and see how changing on variable affected the answers.
+The idea behind these was to give students an opportunity to play with equations and see how changing one variable affected the answers.
 It's also a quick way for students to double-check their math.

 This was my first attempt at a project using Angular JS.
 The source code is not pretty...
 I also never really got the hang of writing software tests.